Laufire/ec/docs/design.rst

 ------
 * The args follow a **argName=value** pattern for enhancing redability, especially on the dispatch mode.

+* The config decorators return the underlyings, instead of their decorated versions, so to allow a hasssle free use of the underlyings within the script.

 Thoughts
 --------
 * **Commandlets** - plugin like mini-programmes that could acomplish specific tasks.